tensorflow/docs/site/en/api_docs/python/tf/train/ExponentialMovingAverage.md

 `GraphKeys.ALL_VARIABLES` collection.
 They will be returned by calls to `tf.global_variables()`.

-Returns an op that updates all shadow variables as described above.
+Returns an op that updates all shadow variables from the current value of their associated variables.

-Note that `apply()` can be called multiple times with different lists of variables.
+Note that `apply()` can be called multiple times.
+When eager execution is enabled each call to apply will update the variables once, so this needs to be called in a loop.

 #### Args: